-Kea Island is part of the Cyclades Island group
+Kea Island is part of the Cyclades Island Group, Greece.

 All communications with Kea go through the port of Lavrion on the east coast of Attica, to and from which there are frequent connections with the airport (hourly) and Central Athens (half-hourly from the Mavromateon terminal).